akkadotnet/Akka.Persistence.Sql/docs/articles/features.md

 ## Currently Implemented

 - Journal
-    - With `JournalSpec` and `JournalPerfSpec` passing for MS SQL Server, Microsoft.Data.SQLite, and PostgreSQL
+    - With `JournalSpec` and `JournalPerfSpec` passing for MS SQL Server, Microsoft.Data.SQLite, PostgreSQL, and MySql.
 - Snapshot Store
-    - With `SnapshotStoreSpec` passing for MS SQL Server, Microsoft.Data.SQLite, PostgreSQL
+    - With `SnapshotStoreSpec` passing for MS SQL Server, Microsoft.Data.SQLite, PostgreSQL, and MySql.
 - Configuration
-    - Only Functional tests at this time.
     - Custom provider configurations are supported.
 - Compatibility with existing Akka.Persistence plugins is implemented via `table-mapping` setting.

 ## Incomplete

 - Tests for Schema Usage
-- Cleanup of Configuration classes/fallbacks.